phalcon/documentation/docs/application-micro.md

 ```
 In the above example, the handler returns an array of data.
 The `after` event calls `json_encode` on it, thus returning valid JSON.

+!!! info "NOTE"

-> **NOTE**: You will need to do a bit more work here to set the necessary headers for JSON.
+    You will need to do a bit more work here to set the necessary headers for JSON.
 An alternative to the above code would be to use the Response object and `setJsonContent`
-{: .alert .alert-info }

 **finish**